 Mount Nemrut or Nemrud (Turkish: Nemrut Dağı; Kurdish: Çiyayê Nemrûdê; Armenian: Նեմրութ լեռ; Greek: Όρος Νεμρούτ) is a 2,134-metre-high (7,001 ft) mountain in southeastern Turkey, notable for the summit where a number of large statues are erected around what is assumed to be a royal tomb from the 1st century BC.
 It is one of the highest peaks in the east of the Taurus Mountains.

-It was added to the UNESCO World Heritage Site in 1987.
+It was designated a UNESCO World Heritage Site in 1987.

 Add new comment